About BeLoved Asheville

 We embody love in our city and beyond through various projects:

-We bring together volunteer labor, recycled materials, and a focus on sustainability to build this vibrant village!
+More about the project: We bring together volunteer labor, recycled materials, and a focus on sustainability to build this vibrant village!
 Community members will be involved in the designing of the kind of home they wish to live in.
 Villagers will build the amenities that they want/need including community gathering space, community kitchen, and community gardens.
 Village residents will share meals regularly, share childcare, grow food together, share community vehicle(s) and bicycles for transportation, and more.
 Community members will organize themselves through regular residents meetings.

 An artists collective where artists who are living in poverty or are experiencing homelessness can create art and music, heal through creativity, and sell their art to support themselves and their families in acquiring basic necessities.